Skip to Content

 A couple of lightweight sweaters.
 Sweaters are easy to dress up or down, so they are perfect for traveling.
 Lightweight Merino sweaters can be worn from fall through spring, so they’re a great investment.

 Packable down jacket.
 The humble puffy jacket is the workhorse of the fall and winter wardrobe!
 I wear mine just about every day.
-It is lightweight but incredibly warm, and I don’t know what I ever did without it!
+It is lightweight but incredibly warm, and I don’t know what I would ever do without it!

 If you are coming to Vermont from a warm region, you may not find a puffy jacket all that useful after your trip, so go with an affordable option like this one from REI Co-Op.
 It won’t last forever and it tears easily, but I’ve had one for about three years so far.